Before registering for the conference, please read the information regarding the registration process below:

 Please email the organising committee at IPSCConference@gmail.com

 The deadline to register is the 7th of April 2020 (included).

 You have to upload your abstract on the eventbrite page during the registration process.
 Please do not exceed 250 words (excluding title, author list and references).

 - How long is a short talk?

 Talks will be 15 minutes, with 5 minutes discussion time.

 - Will I need to provide my own laptop to present a talk?

-The NKI will provide a computer, to which you can transfer your presentation file onto (Powerpoint or PDF files) and use for your talk.
-Recommended dimensions for the powerpoint are 16:9
+We will provide a computer, to which you can transfer your presentation file onto (Powerpoint or PDF files) and use for your talk.
+Recommended dimensions for the powerpoint are 16:9.

 - What is the allowed poster size?

-The size of the posterboards is 147×97 cm, so a poster of A0 is allowed.
+We recommend a poster size of A0.
 Posters have to be in portrait mode.